sourcegraph/handbook/content/support/index.md

 ## Our ethos

 Customer Support at Sourcegraph exists to resolve technical issues and answer technical/product questions in a way that feels (reasonably) effortless for our customers.
-We show up for our customers (pre-sales and post-sales), open source users, and teammates by living up to our Sourcegraph values and handbook, as well as these additional guiding principles …
+We show up for our customers (pre-sales and post-sales), open source users, and teammates by living up to our Sourcegraph values and handbook, as well as by honoring our...

+### guiding principles:

 - Focusing on the impact we might have and aligning our decisions and actions to the impact we desire
 - Seeking/providing context so the why is clear